-Central Beaverton is at the heart of the city, and contains one of the area's largest shopping centers, Beaverton Town Square.
+Central Beaverton is at the heart of the city and contains one of the area's largest shopping centers, Beaverton Town Square.
 You'll find a little touch of nature everywhere as Beaverton Creek runs directly through the center of the neighborhood.
 When you get done shopping you can have some fun at KingPins Family Entertainment Center or enjoy a quiet read at Powell's Books at Cedar Hills Crossing.
-Restauarant highlights include local american comfort food from Black Bear Diner.
+Restaurant highlights include local American comfort food from Black Bear Diner.

 You'd have to try to miss Waterhouse Powerline Park in the center of the Five Oaks Neighborhood.
 This expansive park is run through by Waterhouse Lake, and sports picnic areas, a soccer field, and miles of trails.
 One of the best local areas to play sports is Indoor Goals, an indoor soccer field and hockey rink that sees frequent local league play.
 With a local middle school at the line between Five Oaks and Triple Creek, this is an ideal neighborhood for families and those planning on starting them.

 West Beaverton is run through horizontally by Burntwood Park, this also connects to Mt.
 Williams Park.
 Those two parks cover about 5% of W. Beaverton, with another 5% of land reserved for the Lowami Hart Woods Natural Area.
 That coverage makes this a great neighborhood for anyone who likes to get outside.
 Natural areas aren't the only local protected landmarks, McMenamins Murray & Allen historical pub is also located in West Beaverton.